spfuu/shSonos/README.md

 ## Release

-v1.0b7  (2017-02-14)

-    -- command "transport_actions" to Sonos Broker and Sonos command line tool -- this options shows all possible actions for the current track (e.g. Next, Stop, Play ...)
-    -- bug: Spotify Radio was handled as a normal radio station and should be fixed

-v1.0b6  (2017-02-05)

-    -- some GoogleTTS improvements
-    -- command 'nightmode' added (only for supported speakers)

-v1.0b5  (2017-01-23)
+v1.0  (2017-02-18)

     -- Attention: cleaned-up configuration file.
-Please re-configure your Sonos Broker installation --  GoogleTTS: files now stored with md5 sum of tts_language and tts_string to reduce the filename length
+Please re-configure your Sonos Broker installation -- command "transport_actions" to Sonos Broker and Sonos command line tool -- this options shows all possible actions for the current track (e.g. Next, Stop, Play ...)
+    -- command 'nightmode' added (only for supported speakers) -- bug: Spotify Radio was handled as a normal radio station and should be fixed -- GoogleTTS improvements
-    --  GoogleTTS: now works in streaning mode per default, no web service is needed.
+    -- GoogleTTS: files now stored with md5 sum of tts_language and tts_string to reduce the filename length -- GoogleTTS: now works in streaning mode per default, no web service is needed.
-    --  GoogleTTS: the local ip address for the streaming url will be detected automatically (by default) --  play_tts: (optional) attribute 'force_stream_mode' (re)-added to Sonos Broker and Command line tool
+    -- GoogleTTS: the local ip address for the streaming url will be detected automatically (by default) -- play_tts: (optional) attribute 'force_stream_mode' (re)-added to Sonos Broker and Command line tool -- bug: endless loop while trying to play a track from a non-existing url -- bug: wrong path in systemd script

-v1.0b4  (2017-01-22)

-    -- bug: endless loop while trying to play a track from a non-existing url

-v1.0b3  (2017-01-19)

-    -- much better event based  GoogleTTS handling

-v1.0b2  (2017-01-17)

-    -- bug: wrong path in systemd script
-    -- bug: logging unicode error

-v1.0b1 (2017-01-08)

-    -- integrated webservice to serve audio files for the Sonos speakers -- bug: the 'volume' of all zone members will now be restored correctly after playing the snippet -- command optional parameter 'play' added to command "unjoin" -- with 'play' set to true, the prevoiusly played track (before joining a group) will resumed
+    -- bug: the 'volume' of all zone members will now be restored correctly after playing the snippet -- command optional parameter 'play' added to command "unjoin" -- with 'play' set to true, the prevoiusly played track (before joining a group) will resumed